sgoldenlab/simba/docs/Scenario1.md

 3. If you already have existing frames of the videos in the project folder, you can import the folder that contains the frames into the project.
 Under the **Import frame folders** heading, click on `Browse Folder` to choose the folder thar contains the frames, and click on `Import frames`.
 The frames will be imported into the `project_folder/frames/input` folder.

 ### Step 3: Set video parameters
 In this step, you can customize the meta parameters for each of your videos (fps, resolution, metric distances) and provide additional custom video information (Animal ID, group etc).
+This can be very helpful when analyzing data later on.
+Are there any groups, conditions, days, treatments, etc, that will make your analysis easier?

-You also set the **pixels per millimeter** for your videos.
+More importantly, you also set the **pixels per millimeter** for all of your videos.
 You will be using a tool that requires the known distance between two points (e.g., the cage width or the cage height) in order to calculate **pixels per millimeter**.
-The real life distance between the two points is called `Distance in mm`.

-<img src="https://github.com/sgoldenlab/simba/blob/master/images/setvidparameter.PNG" width="391" height="96" />

-1. Under **Set video parameters(distances,resolution,etc.)**, the entry box named `Distance in mm` is the known distance between two points in the videos in millimeter.
+1. Under **Set video parameters(distances,resolution,etc.)**, the entry box named `Distance in mm` is the known distance between two points in the videos in **millimeters**.
 If the known distance is the same in all the videos in the project, then enter the value *(e.g,: 245)* and click on `Auto populate Distance in mm in tables`. and it will auto-populate the table in the next step (see below).
 If you leave the `Distance in mm` entry box empty, the known distance will default to zero and you will fill in the value for each video individually.

+<img src="https://github.com/sgoldenlab/simba/blob/master/images/setvidparameter.PNG" width="391" height="96" />

 2. Click on `Set Video Parameters` and the following windows will pop up.
 <p align="center">
   <img width="1037" height="259" src="https://github.com/sgoldenlab/simba/blob/master/images/videoinfo_table.PNG">
 </p>

-3. In the above example I imported four videos and their names are listed the leftmost `Video` column.
-I auto-populated the known distance to 10 millimeter in the previous step, and this is now displayed in the `Distance in mm` column.
+3. In the above example we imported the 20 pilot videos and their names are listed the leftmost `Video` column.
+SimbA auto-populated the known distance to 0 millimeter in the previous step, and this is now displayed in the `Distance in mm` column.

-4. I can click on the values in the entry boxes and change them until I am satisfied.
-Then, I click on `Update distance_in_mm` and this will update the whole table.
+4. You can click on the values in the entry boxes and change them until you are satisfied.
+Then, click on `Update distance_in_mm` and this will update the whole table.

 5. Next, to get the `Pixels/mm` for the first video, click on `Video1` and the following window will pop up.
 The window that pops up displays the first frame of `Video1`.